The Ultimate Guide to Trust Planning: Secure Your Assets and Care for Loved Ones

 Revocable Trusts

 A revocable trust allows flexibility, as the grantor can make changes or dissolve the trust while they’re alive.
 This type offers control over assets, permits amendments, and helps avoid probate.
-Upon the grantor’s death, the trust typically becomes irrevocable, ensuring smooth asset transition.
+Upon the grantor’s death, the trust typically becomes irrevocable, ensuring a smooth asset transition.

 Irrevocable Trusts